Roger Slifer: Comics

 Slifer started out in comics as a member of the so-called CPL Gang, a group of amateur comics enthusiasts based in Indianapolis, many of whom later went on to careers in the comics industry.

 By the mid-1970s, Slifer was working as a freelance writer for Marvel Comics.
-Thanks to Marvel staffers (and former CPL Gang members) Duffy Vohland and Tony Isabella, in the late 1970s Slifer was hired as an assistant editor at Marvel, where he wrote for a number of comic-book series including The Defenders.
+Thanks to Marvel staffers (and former CPL Gang members) Duffy Vohland and Jenny Isabella, in the late 1970s Slifer was hired as an assistant editor at Marvel, where he wrote for a number of comic-book series including The Defenders.
 He also became a colorist.
 Eventually, Slifer became a special projects editor at Marvel, overseeing comics magazines published by Marvel's parent company such as The Rampaging Hulk.
 During this time, Slifer worked on the Marvel Classics Comics line, in addition to film adaptations.

 In 1979, Slifer (with the financial assistance of David Anthony Kraft), under the publishing imprint Excalibur Enterprises, published Collector's Classics #1: Manhunter: The Complete Saga, which reprinted the Archie Goodwin/Walt Simonson run of Manhunter backup stories from DC Comics' Detective Comics #437–443.

 Slifer moved to DC Comics in February 1981, ostensibly as the company's first sales manager to comic book specialty stores.
 He continued writing sporadically, most notably on Omega Men, where he co-created the extraterrestrial alien mercenary anti-hero Lobo with artist Keith Giffen.
 Slifer served as an editor at DC from 1984 to 1985 and oversaw the Green Lantern/Green Arrow reprint series, New Talent Showcase, and World's Finest Comics.
 Slifer left DC after clashing with the company about its stance regarding creators' rights.
 Slifer had been involved in the creators' rights issue since the late 1970s.